 Class lists with pictures and student biographical information are available on LawNet.

 LawNet also contains the names preferred by your students (if different than the name in the class list), audio of the name pronunciation, and students’ pronouns (if indicated).
 You can access a guide to the LawNet Directory here.

 There is a growing list of possible options for pronouns in use.
-At Columbia, students can select from five possible options, which are:
+Within Courseworks, students can select from the following options:

 - Use my name as my pronoun